d-kleine/GenerativeAI/project2_Custom-chatbot/README.md

 **Step 5: Run the code**

-To run the code, make sure the project folder it the root folder.
+To run the code, make sure the project folder is the root folder.
 Run the Python code provided in `project.ipynb`.

 ## Implementation
 For this Custom Chatbot project, a provided Fashion Trends dataset of articles, crawled from websites for digital media and entertainment, has been used.
 This dataset contains text information about fashion trends from the year 2023, including popular styles, colors, fabric types, and other key fashion details.
 As of the time the project has been set up, OpenAI does not have access to real-time or future data beyond January 2022, so it does not have information about Fashion trends of 2023.
 With the use of the OpenAI API, the chatbot calculates relevance by computing the similarity score between text embeddings using cosine similarity.
 This method will be employed to compare the performance of an OpenAI model (which does not go beyond January 2022) with the same OpenAI model ingesting context as textual information from the fashion trends 2023 dataset.
 By incorporating a custom dataset and employing Prompt Engineering for the custom query, the chatbot enhances its ability to generate responses that are contextually relevant and tailored to user inquiries.